caojiguo/DeFECA/README.md

-# The R codes and data for the simulation studies and the application in the manuscript "Estimating Derivatives from Sparse and Irregularly Longitudinal Dat".
+# The R codes and data for the simulation studies and the application in the manuscript "Estimating Derivatives from Sparse Functional Data".

 1. real_data.R contains the scripts for the real data application.